DrkWithT/Toy_Site_Project_1/docs/README.md

 ### Server-Side PHP:
   - To be specified.
 I need to learn PHP first.
 I do know that they will likely interface with an SQL / SQLite3 database on my computer.
 Also, the site will be tested on `localhost` for demos.
-  - TODO: learn PHP functions, classes (optional), redirection, form handling with validation, and mySQLI connections.
+  - TODO: learn PHP functions, classes (optional), redirection, further form validation, and mySQLI connections.